jneidel/lock-me-out/readme.md

 GnuPG is required for the encryption of items.

-See [lock-me-out-cli](https://github.com/jneidel/lock-me-out-cli/blob/master/bin/install-gpg.sh) for a gpg install script.
+See my [dotfiles](https://github.com/jneidel/dotfiles/blob/master/compilation-scripts/install-gpg.sh) for a gpg install script.

 Once installed you can test if gpg is working as intended with: `npm run test gpg`